wangziblake/MoDern/README.md

 ## Citing the platform and method
 If you want to use the platform and training datasets, please cite the following paper:

-Zi Wang et al., A Sparse Model-inspired Deep Thresholding Network for Exponential Signal Reconstruction—Application in Fast Biological Spectroscopy, arXiv preprint, arXiv:2012.14830, 2020.

-This paper has been accepted by IEEE Transactions on Neural Networks and Learning Systems in Jan.
-2022.
+Zi Wang et al., A Sparse Model-inspired Deep Thresholding Network for Exponential Signal Reconstruction—Application in Fast Biological Spectroscopy, IEEE Transactions on Neural Networks and Learning Systems, DOI: 10.1109/TNNLS.2021.3134717, 2022.